stacychen/SQL/5-Total_number_of_users.md

 ## Goal: List all competitions and their number of users

+* The first column lists all the competition names and the second column lists the total number of users for each competition.
+* Tables used: Competitions, Teams, TeamMemberships

 ```
 SELECT c.CompetitionName, COUNT(UserID) AS 'Number of Users'
     FROM Competitions AS c